MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 	 A *boolean* compared to the rows selection stored in column :literal:`'is_selected'`.

 **pattern**
 	 A *string* interpreted as a pattern to match the *string* in the reference column, which must exist, using :literal:`string.match` from the standard library, see `Lua 5.2 <http://github.com/MethodicalAcceleratorDesign/MADdocs/blob/master/lua52-refman-madng.pdf>`_ §6.4 for details.
-If the reference column does not exist, it can be built using the method.
+If the reference column does not exist, it can be built using the :meth:`make_dict` method.

 **list**
 	 An *iterable* interpreted as a *list* used to build a *set* and select the rows by their name, i.e. the built predicate will use :literal:`tbl[row.name]` as a *logical*, meaning that column :literal:`name` must exists.
 An alternate column name can be provided through the key :literal:`colname`, i.e. used as :literal:`tbl[row[colname]]`.
 If the *iterable* is a single item, e.g. a *string*, it will be converted first to a *list*.